 The flight from Santiago to Punta Arenas (Patagonia) in Chile was one of the most scenic flights I’ve ever been on, with incredible plane window views.
 I was extremely lucky: the clear sunny weather made it possible to enjoy the stunning, uninterrupted views of the Andes mountains, lakes, volcanos and countless fjords.
 If you’re southbound, sit on the left side of the plane (i.e. row ‘A’.
 Row ‘F’ if you’re northbound).

 As the plane takes off from Santiago and there’s little smog, you’ll be treated to amazing views of the city and the towering Andes mountains in the background.
 You might even catch a glimpse of Mt.
 Aconcagua, South America’s highest peak.
+It’s amazing to think that not long before this flight, I crossed those very mountains from Mendoza by bus.
 The plane basically traces the line of the Andes, keeping west of the Andes (or risk breaching Argentinian airspace) as it heads south.

 From this point, the magnificent fjords will grab your attention.
 Dotted with countless islands and lined by huge, snowy mountains, the fjords are truly breathtaking.
 This area is the beginning of Chilean Patagonia.
 The best is yet to come though!

 Heading further south, the plane flies over the awe-inspiring region of Patagonia.
 The scenery at this point is simply mind-blowing: immense lakes with massive glaciers flowing into them; impressive peaks; and huge chunks of icebergs floating in the lakes.
 The highlight is the Patagonian icefield.
 Many glaciers originate from it, including the famous Perito Moreno glacier, and flow into nearby lakes.